Nidurshan/C_sharp_1/README.md

 This is my first C# course codes.
+I was added course codes and practice files.